-The term “mommy pooch” is something many moms are familiar with, and how to get rid of one is probably one of the most commonly asked questions I get.
+The term “mommy pooch” is something many moms are familiar with.
+How to get rid of one is probably one of the most commonly asked questions I get.

 And why is there so much conflicting information out there about how to get rid of it?

-Should you be lifting weights, should you be doing planks, should you be doing crunches or not if you have diastasis recti?
+Should you be lifting weights, should you be doing planks, should you be doing crunches?
+Will any of these help your diastasis recti?

-You’re about to get a crash course lesson about mama bellies.
+You’re about to get a crash course lesson about that mommy pooch!
 We’re going to get a little technical but read through; this is good for your brain…and your belly!

 What we call the mommy pooch is often caused by a condition called Diastasis Recti Abdominis (DRA).
-What looks like loosened belly skin and a bloated belly can be due to changes in pressure distribution in the abdomen”inside your abdomen, called intra-abdominal pressure (IAP), and the weakening of the connective tissue between your left and right abdominal muscles.
+What looks like loosened belly skin and a bloated belly can be due to changes in pressure distribution in the abdomen”inside your abdomen, called intra-abdominal pressure (IAP).
+As well as the weakening of the connective tissue between your left and right abdominal muscles.